Neptunexz/Linux-Image-Writeups/Resident Ubuntu.md

 # Forensic Question 1
   - From prior knowledge and research you could search in files for files associated with different backdoors.
+This backdoor did not actually have a port set (oops), but generally that is the best starting point during actual cybersecurity challenges.
   - Hint: appctl
  <details>
     <summary>Answer:</summary>